timothyb0912/presentations/visuals/how-not-to-integrate-ml-and-dcm/2021-03-19_how-not-to-integrate-ml-and-dcm.md

 ## What did I do in the past?

 I [mapped](https://arxiv.org/pdf/1711.04826.pdf) decision trees<br>
-to non-compensatory decision making<br>
+to non-compensatory / rule-based decision making<br>
-(disjunctions-of-conjunctions).
+(i.e., disjunctions-of-conjunctions).

 | From | To |
 | --- | --- |